RuchaJoshi-01/DAA-LAB/README.md

-# DAA# 📘 Design and Analysis of Algorithms (DAA) – Java Experiments
+# 📘 Design and Analysis of Algorithms (DAA) – Java Experiments

 This repository contains a collection of Java programs implemented as part of the **Design and Analysis of Algorithms (DAA)** laboratory.
 Each experiment demonstrates a core algorithmic concept such as searching, sorting, greedy methods, and graph algorithms.